sanjeevidev/Go-Exercises/variable-declare.md

 }
 ```

-<p>Multiple variable declarations can also be grouped together into a block for greater readability:</p>
+<p>Multiple variable declarations can also be grouped together into a block for greater readability </p>

 ## Example :